Advocates

 CARDIFF, UNITED KINGDOM

 Mike has degrees in Mineral Processing (Cardiff University) and Enterprise & Innovation (Swinburne University of Technology).
-He is a Chartered Engineer and is a Member of the Institute of Materials, Minerals & Mining (London), the Australasian Institute of Mining & Metallurgy and the Society of Mining Engineers of AIME (USA).
-Mike is also active in the sporting world of triathlon where he is an international age group competitor and is a past director of both the British Triathlon Federation and Welsh Triathlon.
+He is a Chartered Engineer and is a Fellow of the Australasian Institute of Mining & Metallurgy, a Member of the Institute of Materials, Minerals & Mining (London), and the Society of Mining Engineers of AIME (USA).

 Michael Myllynen